 The digest is written to a special mailbox that you define.
 List users can choose between receiving a digest and receiving all messages as they are sent.
-To receive the digest, list users must send mail to the list server set mode digest listname where listname is the mailing list name.
-A confirmation message will be sent to the user.

-(imailsrv@your\IMail\server\hostname) and enter the following command in the body of the message:
+To receive the digest, list users must send mail to the list server (imailsrv@your\IMail\server\hostname) and enter the following command in the body of the message: